s-fifteen-instruments/QKDServer/README.md

    - `authd.qkdb.cert`
    - `authd.qkda.key` or `authd.qkdb.key`

-2. Modify the following configuration variables in `qkd_engine_config.json` so as to align with local deployment environment (or alternatively modify `qkd_engine_config.qkda.json` and run `make qkda`):
+2. For each server, modify the following variables in their corresponding configuration files (i.e. `qkd_engine_config.qkda.json` or `qkd_engine_config.qkdb.json`, note the names `qkda` and `qkdb` is only by convention), so as to align with local deployment environment:

    - `target_hostname`: IP address / URL of opposing QKD server which this server communicates with
    - `remote_cert`: Path to certificate used by opposing QKD server